ava-labs/avalanche-starter-kit/src/5-native-to-erc20-token-bridge/_INSTRUCTIONS.md

 18
 ```

-Note the address the source contract was "Deployed to".
+Note the address the spoke contract was "Deployed to".

 export ERC20_TOKEN_SPOKE_C_CHAIN=<"Deployed to" address>

-## Register Destination Bridge with Source Bridge
+## Register Spoke Bridge with Hub Bridge

-After deploying the bridge contracts, you'll need to register the destination bridge by sending a dummy message using the `registerWithHub` method.
-This message includes details which inform the source bridge about your destination blockchain and bridge settings, eg. `initialReserveImbalance`.
+After deploying the bridge contracts, you'll need to register the spoke bridge by sending a dummy message using the `registerWithHub` method.
+This message includes details which inform the hub bridge about your destination blockchain and bridge settings, eg. `initialReserveImbalance`.

 ```bash
 cast send --rpc-url local-c --private-key $PK $ERC20_TOKEN_SPOKE_C_CHAIN "registerWithHub((address, uint256))" "(0x0000000000000000000000000000000000000000, 0)"